 Lactose Intolerance

 Did you know that many people who are told that they’re lactose intolerant are not truly intolerant?
 So, what is it one can do to make life a lot more comfortable and enjoy a little bit of Camembert, Wensleydale or Cheddar?
 At Aloeride, we are particularly fond of Salade Chèvre Chaud… a mountain of fresh salad with on top, warm goat’s cheese on thinly sliced toast, oh yum!
 How sad if you would have to forego such a healthy delicacy, especially if this would be because of a fictitious reason of lactose intolerance.
-There’s lactose intolerance, there’s sensitivity, there’s digestive capacity… and different milk.
+There’s lactose intolerance, there’s sensitivity, there’s digestive capacity… and there’s different milk.

 Long before anyone should consider themselves allegic to cow’s milk, please understand the difference between A1 milk and A2 milk.
 Old breeds (smaller milk yield) of dairy cows like Guernsey, Jersey, Normande and Brown Swiss (i.e. A2A2 DNA proven) produce A2A2 milk.
 New breeds (bigger milk yield) cows like Holstein, Fresian, Ayrshire, Shorthorn produce A1 or A1/A2 mix milk.
 When supermarkets pay farmers less and less for milk (they squeezed until the pips squeaked with, at some point, them paying less than it costs to produce milk) statements like “larger, higher yielding herds were more suited to the market conditions” appeared.
 Farmers changed to larger yield cows (A1A1, A1A2) for economic survival and unsurprisingly sensitivity to cow’s milk increased.
 Sufferers being none the wiser as to how and why that happened.